"

 We’re also excited to include an important component to this course: the Physiology of Physiology Students (POPS) Research Project.
 This project allows you to explore specific areas of physiology in greater depth.
 In addition to your weekly labs, this assignment will engage you in independent research, foster critical thinking and deepen your understanding of the process of scientific inquiry.

-Over the semester, you’ll select a research topic, develop a hypothesis, and design an experiment to test your hypothesis.
-This project will culminate in a final report and presentation, where you will showcase your findings and share insights with your peers and instructor.
+Early in the semester, your group will select a research topic, develop a hypothesis, and design an experiment to test your hypothesis.
+This project will culminate at the end of the semester with a final report and presentation, where you will showcase your findings and share insights with your peers and instructor.

-At the end of this manual, you will find a POPS Project section, which includes valuable resources to assist you in your research.
+To support your work, the POPS Project section at the end of this manual provides valuable resources to guide you through the research process.
 We believe this project will enrich your learning experience, and we look forward to seeing the creative and insightful work you’ll produce.

 Pre-Lab Responsibilities: